amiel/bellinghamcircusguild/README.md

 # TODO

-* Fix empty class/event fields
-* New email lists for vham and performers
+* New email lists for performers